 Many feel that selling genetic altered fish is not only ethically wrong, but it sends the wrong message to children.
 Others feel that any alteration of a living creature is an abuse of the power we have over life and consider it nothing short of biological pollution.
 Still others express concerns that if glowing fish becomes popular, what will be next – glow in the dark cats and dogs?
 Where will the line be drawn?

 Zebrafish are natural and fluorescent jellyfish are natural.
-Henceforth no aspect of the GloFish is innately objectionable – it is rather the Humanist means rather than the actual end that offends.
+Henceforth no aspect of the GloFish is innately objectionable – it is the Humanist means rather than the actual end that offends.
 And a glow-in-the-dark cat or dog?
 Oh, the thrill of the frontier!
 Maybe the artists of the future will abandon their paintboxes in order to weave beautiful visions out of genes.

 Liam Fox, the International Trade Secretary, should make the GloFish his priority.
 He should stride into top-table meetings, brandishing bulging sheaths of documents about goldfish requirements.
 I want a glow-in-the-dark goldfish!
 In fact, once I have one, I want more!
 More and more!
 Hundreds!

 Just listen to the names from the brochure – Galactic Purple, Starfire Red, Electric Green.
 They are like swimming lipsticks!
-My apartment will become an underwater palace of eerily unreal colours.
+My apartment will become an underwater palace of eerie colours.
 I would eat a whole battery farm of chickens that are drowned in pine disinfectant if I could read my Jules Verne by light of fluorescent fish.